wyixin/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

 The component that contains other components is referred to as the parent; the contained components are referred to as children.

-A single component can be the parent of other components, and the child of a different component.
-These relationships are also referred to as "nested components".

-.. note:: In this release, parent and child components are read-only in Studio.
-You set up components and their relationships to each other in XML.
-You can then import the course into Studio and verify that your course components are organized as you intended.

 In the unit page, a parent component appears with the display name and a **VIEW** link:

 .. image:: Images/component_container.png